 Where to file.
-If you are a citizen of Guam, send your return to the Division of Revenue and Taxation at the address given earlier.
+If you are a citizen of Guam, send your return and all attachments to the Division of Revenue and Taxation at the address given earlier.

 Special Rules for Guam

 Special rules apply to certain types of income, employment, and filing status.